darbcoin/darbcoin/README.md

 How to Connect
 -------
 Darbcoin is somewhat lacking in nodes, so you might have to run the client with `-addnode=darbcoin.myanimelife.net` to get it to work.
 You can do this with both the command-line and graphical clients.
-On Windows, just run the `Darbcoin-connect.bat` file, and it'll automatically run Darbcoin with the correct arguments.
+On Windows, just run the `darbcoin-connect.bat` file, and it'll automatically run Darbcoin with the correct arguments.
 Darbcoin uses TCP port 3553, so open that port if you want others to able to connect to you.

 How to Mine
 -------